Lydia-hhh/miniprogram-pinke/README.md

 # miniprogram-pinke
-This Program is a platform for graduates to seek jobs by Internal recommendation.
+This Program is a wechat mini-program for graduates to seek jobs by Internal recommendation.
-It uses VUE.